uzbl/uzbl/README.md

 ##### Navigation

 * `NAVIGATION_STARTING <URI> <SRCFRAME> <DESTFRAME> <TYPE>`
   - Sent when a main navigation is requested for a frame.
-See `scheme_handler` for the types available.
+See `navigation_handler` for the types available.
 * `LOAD_START`
   - Sent when a main page navigation is started.
 This is before WebKit even